-- Tap Software Update.
+Tap Software Update.
 The app checks for an update.
 If one is available, you see information about it and should proceed to step 4.
-If no update is needed, you see a message saying so and you can skip the rest of these steps. - If automatic update downloads are enabled, tap Install Now; if not, tap Download & Install.
+If no update is needed, you see a message saying so and you can skip the rest of these steps.

+4) If automatic update downloads are enabled, tap Install Now; if not, tap Download and Install.
 The update is downloaded if it hasn't been already and the installation process begins.
+You might see a brief prompt asking if the update should be installed; you can tap Install or just ignore it and the installation starts automatically.
 Depending on your iPhone's status, you might see different warnings, such as if you aren't connected to a power supply.